github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-create.md

 \[Advanced] The directory in which the specified command should be executed.
-If this argument is not provided, the command is executed in the value of `--source-root` passed to [codeql database create](/code-security/codeql-cli/codeql-cli-manual/database-create), if one exists.
+If this argument is not provided, the command is executed in the value of `--source-root` passed to "[codeql database create](/code-security/codeql-cli/codeql-cli-manual/database-create)", if one exists.
 If no `--source-root` argument is provided, the command is executed in the current working directory.

 #### `--no-run-unnecessary-builds`